spurs v sunderland match reports

 28.01.1950

-Spurs staged a fine comeback from a goal down to record a big win over high-riding Sunderland at White hart Lane in this FA Cup Fourth Round tie.
+Spurs staged a fine comeback from a goal down to record a big win over high-riding Sunderland at White Hart Lane in this FA Cup Fourth Round tie.

 Dickie Davis put the Rokerites ahead with an 11th minute shot from the edge of the area after he was set up by Tommy McLain.
 It took only six minutes for Spurs to equalise, when Billy Rees got to a long pass up the wing and crossed for Sonny Walters to score, with his effort taking a deflection off Jack Stelling on it's way in.
 Just after the half hour, Walters turned provider for Les Bennett to nod Tottenham in front off the left hand upright.
 Ivor Broadis, who had played for Spurs during the war, missed a great opportunity to level the scores after the restart, but Walters punished the mistake with his second goal of the match, a scrambled effort in the 69th minute.